Starting with version 126.96.36.19976, our video SDK supports SRT streaming.

 SRT provides connection and control, reliable transmission similar to TCP, however, it does so at the application layer, using UDP protocol as an underlying transport layer.
 It supports packet recovery while maintaining low latency (default: 120 ms).
 SRT also supports encryption using AES.

-You are able to use SRT with Medialooks SDKs in the same way as common known UDP/DVB protocols, the only differences in SRT protocol that receiver should be initialized before SRT encoder.
+You can use SRT with Medialooks SDKs in the same way as commonly known UDP/DVB protocols.
+On the streamer side

 - Run Sample Writer x86 / Sample File Writer x86